kevinpapst/freshrss-dilbert/README.md

 This extension supports both feed addresses:

+- the oldest one at https://feeds.feedburner.com/DilbertDailyStrip
-- the old one at http://feeds.feedburner.com/DilbertDailyStrip
+- the newer one at http://feed.dilbert.com/dilbert/daily_strip
-- and the new one at http://feed.dilbert.com/dilbert/daily_strip
+- and the newest one at https://dilbert.com/feed

 But this extension will ONLY work on new added feed items as it manipulates them while fetching new items.